Why Do People Shoplift?

 12th January 2023

-For the 2021/22 period, there has roughly 274,999 shoplifting offences occur in England and Wales according to Statista, but exactly why do people shoplift and what are some of the signs a typical shoplifter might show?
+In 2022/23, there was an estimated 342,343 shoplifting offences that occurred in England and Wales according to Statista, but why is it that people shoplift; and what are some of the core signs a person is considering shoplifting?

 We’ll explore that and more in today’s article.